anasen-collab/analysis/anasen_analysis_software/readme.md

 ## Files
 auto-generated files can be removed using the command `make clean`.

-The auto-generated files `Main_dict.cxx` and `Main_dict.h` are included in the repository as an example.
+The auto-generated files `Main_dict.cxx` and `Main_dict.h` may be included in the repository as an example.
 These filese, in addition to the executable file `Main`, are excuded by `.gitignore`.
 The force a save of updated files use the command `git add -f foo.bar`.

 ## Options